Ankit-sah/Ecom/README.md

 1. Create an Okta OIDC application.
 2. Configure the callback URL: `http://localhost:3000/api/auth/callback/okta`
 3. Copy the Client ID, Client Secret, and Issuer URL into your `.env`.
+4. Generate an Okta API token (Security → API → Tokens) and add it to `OKTA_API_TOKEN`.
+This powers the custom sign-up flow.

 ### Stripe